abrightmoore/spells/README.md

 # how to contribute

 Spells can be extended with more crafting recipes.
 You can also consider creating derivative puzzle worlds using the Spells system.

+I have elected to open the project up to the community.
+Please note the licensing conditions, and as a courtesy I would be delighted to discuss commercial usage arrangements should you decide to include this system in your work.